vladysor/SensEdu/docs/PCB/index.md

 permalink: /pcb/
 ---

-# SENSEDU PCB Designing
+# PCB Design
+{: .fs-8 .fw-500 .no_toc}
+---

-This project focuses on the design and development of a Printed Circuit Board (PCB) tailored for the Arduino GIGA R1.
+SensEdu focuses on the design and development of a Printed Circuit Board (PCB) tailored for the Arduino GIGA R1.
 The objective is to create a versatile and efficient platform capable of accommodating a wide range of ultrasound applications, ensuring optimal performance and ease of integration.
+{: .fw-500}

 ## Overview
 This shield extends the Arduino Giga’s capabilities for ultrasound applications, including: